-Defensive Offsides/Encroachment (5 yards from the line of scrimmage):
+Defensive Offsides/Encroachment (5 yards from line of scrimmage):

 When the defensive player crosses over the line of scrimmage and does not get back or makes contact when they cross over the line of scrimmage.

-When the Quarterback’s hips are beyond the line of scrimmage and then throws the ball.
+When the Quarterback’s hips are beyond line of scrimmage and then throws the ball.

 When the Quarterback throws the ball into the ground or into an area where the referee decides that it was only an attempt to avoid being sacked.
 If the Quarterback throws the ball out of bounds, the ball must first cross the line of scrimmage.
 Spiking the ball to stop the clock is not a penalty.

 Any contact with the offensive receiver that hinders their ability to catch the ball.
 This includes checking at the LOS or downfield.
-Inadvertent contact is not considered pass interference.
+Inadvertent contact is not pass interference.